miracle73/Farmpouch/README.md

-# Farmpouch is a platform that makes user investments platform that makes it easy for anyone to Invest in a particular farm.
+# Farmpouch is a platform that makes it easy for users to Invest in a particular farm project.

 Users are authenticated using Oauth2.0 and Google.
 Stripe was used for the payment service